Join Us for Free Webinars

 Sam Pak, PT, DPT ACHIP, University of California, San Francisco

-Join us as our panelists share strategies for implementation of PROMIS in their respective healthcare institutions.
+Learn as panelists share strategies for implementation of PROMIS in their respective healthcare institutions.

 Presented April 14, 2025, 10 am CT